Wednesday, November 06, 2024

 Thursday, October 17, 2024

-The capitalist versus the supervisor
+The capitalist and the supervisor

 On the morning that one of the richest men in San Francisco took to the pages of the New York Times to accuse Aaron Peskin of ruining the city, Peskin, mayoral candidate and president of the Board of Supervisors, was standing at a foggy bus stop on Mission Street in the Excelsior, engaging in the election ritual known as “morning visibility.”
 This entails making small talk with commuters and answering questions about political developments, like school closures, before heading into work at City Hall.